+- 01) The maximum engine cubic capacity:

-a) Atmospheric 2 Strokesb) Atmospheric 4 Strokes1620 ccc) Turbo 4 Strokes1000 cc
+- a) Atmospheric 2 Strokes 1300 cc

+- b) Atmospheric 4 Strokes 1620 cc

+- c) Turbo 4 Strokes 1000 cc

 - 02) Dry weight must be greater than 135 kg

 - 03) Hull length cannot exceed 280 cm

 - 04) Hull width cannot exceed 85 cm

 - 05) Hull height cannot exceed 86 cm measuring from the lowest point of the hull to the handlepole in its position rested against the hood.

 - 06) The handle pole must be mounted in front of the engine compartment and must have a minimum movement of 75 degrees

-- O1) All aquabikes must have a flexible tow loop attached to the bow.
+- 01) All aquabikes must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
-Tow hooks, which protrude beyond the plane of the hull, must be removed. - O2) All aquabikes may be equipped with a maximum of two sets of sponsons (2 front + 2 rear).
+Tow hooks, which protrude beyond the plane of the hull, must be removed. - 02) All aquabikes may be equipped with a maximum of two sets of sponsons (2 front + 2 rear).
 Original equipment sponsons may be modified, aftermarket, repositioned or removed.
 Overall length of each sponson shall not exceed 153 cm.
 Sponsons shall not protrude from the side of the hull by more than 100mm when measured in a level horizontal plane.